CalebC44/github-portfolio/_posts/2025-10-7-Secure-Web-Server-Deployment-Scripts.md

 - Turned server Tokens off in the configutaion file, hiding the version in the header
 - Restricted file access by settinga a home directory with <Directory "/var/www/html"> and restirction access with Require all granted, Options FollowSymLinks, and AllowOverride None.
 - Can easliy add a IP restirction with (Require IP X.X.X.X OR 192.168.0.0/24)
 - Added a self signed certifciate and forced HTTPS connections only (Only use this if you are not hosting on a public network.
 Instead you can use Let's Encrypt to get a free SSL certificate.

+### Step 3 - Implentation of a Fail2ban
+- What is Fail2Ban? \
+Fail2Ban is an intrusion prevention system (IPS) that protects servers from brute-force attacks and other unauthorized access attempts.
+It works by monitoring log files for repeated failed login attempts or suspicious activity that violates predefined rules.
+When a violation is detected, Fail2Ban automatically updates firewall rules to temporarily or permanently block the offending IP address, reducing the risk of further attacks.

+- Implementation: \
+Integrating Fail2Ban was straightforward thanks to its official Docker image.
+The setup involved mounting the relevant log directories—such as Apache access logs and system logs—into the container and providing a custom configuration file defining which services and patterns to monitor.
+Once deployed, Fail2Ban actively analyzed incoming logs and dynamically banned malicious IPs at the network level, enhancing the overall security posture of the server with minimal resource overhead.